 The Caledonian Canal

 The canal system is about 60 miles in length and our base in Inverness is both your pick up and return point (one-way cruises are sadly not possible).
 It takes around 3 days to cruise form one end to the other, it is therefore the ideal place to spend a week cruising.
-22 miles of the waterway are man-made and the remaining 38 miles are made up of Loch Ness, Loch Oich and Loch Lochy.There are 12 locks and 6 bridges along the cruising route, all of which are manned by bridge and lock keepers.
+22 miles of the waterway are man-made and the remaining 38 miles are made up of Loch Ness, Loch Oich and Loch Lochy.There are 12 locks and 6 bridges along the cruising route, all of which are operated by bridge and lock keepers.
 Your limit of cruising is the top of Neptune's Staircase in Banavie, just outside Fort William.

 You can find out more about this fascinating waterway with its amazing history on these video clips of BBC Coast, Channel 4's Great Canal Journeys and Institution of Civil Engineers (ICE):

 Opened in 1822, the Caledonian Canal is one of the most fascinating waterways in Europe.
 It was built to provide a short cut between the North Sea and the Atlantic Ocean, avoiding the hazardous Pentland Firth on the north coast of the Scottish mainland.
 The canal is one of the most recent to be developed for holidays afloat and has retained its unspoiled character.